1midhush/face-detection/README.md

 ![Image Manipulation Result](image_manipulation_capture.png)

 ### 3. video_capture.py
 This script captures video from the webcam, resizes the frames, and arranges them in a 2x2 grid with some frames rotated.
+It provided an introduction to video processing in OpenCV.

 - **Operations**:
   - Capture video from the webcam